 - I prefer the peaches peeled but it is not necessary.

-- You can use less peaches, but much more than 7 cups and it will get too juicy.
+- You can adjust the amount of peaches but more than 7 cups and it will get too juicy.

 - Make sure to put a baking sheet under the dish to catch any overflow while it bakes.